 Letting your children sleep when their bodies want to relax will make them cheerier when it’s time to fly and will make it easier for you to get them on and off the plane.

-Hot Tip: If you can’t pick times that work with your kids’ sleep schedules, either make sure there’s plenty of time to rest before or after your flights or try to adjust their schedules as you get closer to the trip.
-Changing bedtimes or nap times by an hour or 2 in advance of your trip can make a world of difference when it comes time to fly.
+Hot Tip: If you can’t pick times that work with your kids’ sleep schedules, don’t fret.
+Just try to get them as much rest before or after the flights or try to adjust their schedules as you get closer to the trip.

 25. Schedule Longer Layovers

-Bottom Line: Long layovers mean a little bit more waiting, but they also mean a lot less stress by the time you get on the plane.
+Bottom Line: Long layovers mean a little bit more waiting, but they can also mean a lot less stress.
 Nobody is rushing, nothing gets left behind, and everyone in your family is ready to settle in for the ride to your next destination.

 Long airport lines are typically at check-in/baggage drop, security, boarding, and border control.
-If you’re flying in a premium class, most of these lines are automatically reduced.
+But flying in first, business, or even premium economy can help minimize your wait times.

 Premium passengers get their own line at check-in and baggage drop.
 Depending on the airport you’re flying out of, you may have an expedited security line as well.
 When it comes time to board, you’ll get to board first, giving you plenty of time to get settled and comfortable in your premium seats.

-Flying premium classes with your family is a great way to use your miles to make sure your travel is more comfortable, and you have a better chance of sleeping on long overnight flights than you would flying economy.
-If you want to use fewer miles or are buying cash tickets, you will probably be flying economy, so you can’t take advantage of premium passenger lines.
-Don’t worry; we can help there too.
+Flying in premium classes with your family is a great way to use your miles to make sure your travel is more comfortable, and you have a better chance of sleeping on long overnight flights than you would flying economy.

 Hot Tip: Even better than reducing the check-in/baggage drop line is skipping it altogether.
 You can do this by taking care of your check-in online the day before.
-Travel with only carry-on bags, especially for short trips with older kids.
+Travel with only carry-on bags, especially for short trips.

-No Pre-Check?
-At least review our guide to getting through security a bit easier and quicker – it’s got lots of helpful tips!
+No PreCheck or Global Entry?
+Review our guide to getting through security a bit easier and quicker — it’s got lots of helpful tips!

 27. Have Your Kids Carry Their Bags

-If you’re traveling with a baby or a very young child, they won’t be much help for hauling your family’s bags through the airport.
+If you’re traveling with a baby or a very young child, they won’t be much help in hauling your family’s bags.
 But once your kids are walking well and a little bit older, they should be able to pull a rolling bag or carry a small backpack.

 Don’t let your kids get used to you being their luggage service.
 Get them carrying what they can as soon as possible.
 Your kids will gain a bit of responsibility for your trip, and your back will thank you.